Serious Dating Advice

 When it comes to masculine and feminine energy, opposites attract.
 The person who initiates the relationship and does the pursuing is the masculine person.
 If a woman is feminine and wants to attract a masculine partner, she needs to avoid chasing men.
 Otherwise, she will end up with a man who feels to her like a little boy, not a real man.

 Of course, some women prefer this dynamic.
-But if you're a woman who has been frustrated in the past by ending up with passive men, then you need to change your strategy and your energy.
+But if you're a woman who has been frustrated in the past by ending up with passive men, then you need to change your strategy.
 You need to embrace your feminine side and wait for a masculine man.

 Stages of Relationship

-According to Patricia Allen, the first year of a relationship has four stages.
+According to Patricia Allen, author of Getting to 'I Do', the first year of a relationship has four stages.
 The first three months is the Perfect Phase - when you think that your partner is the perfect soulmate.
 The second three months is the Imperfect Phase - when you start seeing their bad traits.
 Most relationships end in this stage, especially if one of the partners has a fear of intimacy (an avoidant attachment style).

 The third three months is the Negotiable Phase.
 If you are still together at this point, you start to negotiate about money, space, time and activities.
 The last three months is the Commitment Phase.
 If negotiations go well, then you move into a committed, long-term relationship or engagement.